 Notting Hill: Blue Door from Notting Hill Movie.
 Photo Credit: © James Hamill.

-8. Bay Sixty 6 Skate Park
+8. Bay Sixty 6 Skate Park in Notting Hill

 One of London premier skateboarding parks which occupies a huge space under the Westway, the overhead section of the A40 motorway that cuts through the northern part of Notting Hill.
 An institution amongst the skateboarding fraternity, it consists of 3 main sections that provide something for everyone – there’s a bowl, park/street area and beginners section for those still learning.
 BMX access is restricted for safety reasons but there are exclusive sessions at regular times during the week.